 United Thank Offering– The UTO is a ministry of the Episcopal Church supporting missions and ministry throughout the Episcopal Church and invited Provinces of the Anglican Communion in the developing world for the mission of the whole church.
 The UTO nurtures the habit of giving daily thanks to God as we recognize our many daily blessings.
 Those who participate in the UTO discover that thankfulness leads to generosity.
 The UTO is entrusted to promote thank offerings, to receive the offerings and to distribute the UTO monies to support mission and ministry throughout.
 UTO Sundays occur in both the Spring and Fall.

 Ushers– Our Ushers greet those entering the church, hand out bulletins, help with the offering and guide us at Holy Communion.

 Women of Church– The Women of Church gather together on a monthly basis from September to June.
-They host events, educational talks and the bi-annual rummage sale.
-They also assist in many of our outreach activities
+They host events, invite speakers in and also assist in many of our outreach activities.

 Worship Committee– The Worship Committee meets with the Rector throughout the year to discuss innovations to our worship.

 200 Jefferson Avenue

 Endicott, NY 13760